Next.js Master Class: Part 2 - Full-Stack Architecture and Deep Dive into Frameworks (Server Actions, Cache Revolution, Advanced Routing)

 Component-level 'Micro-caching' and PPR Hybrid Strategy

-→ Moving away from the crude method of freezing entire pages, you will design the lifespan of individual components using 'use cache' and cacheLife, and architect next-generation rendering that streams dynamic data in real-time within a static shell.
+→ Moving away from the crude method of freezing entire pages, you will design the lifespan of individual parts using 'use cache' and cacheLife, and architect next-generation rendering that streams dynamic data in real-time within a static shell.

 Non-blocking UX based on the React 19 Concurrency Engine